nudge-ai-agent/nudge-ai-agent.github.io/docs/user-guides/overview.md

----
-toc: false
----

-# Nudge AI: Transform Email Quality, Boost Your ROI 🚀🚀🚀
+# Transform Email Quality, Boost Your ROI 🚀

 !!! warning "Did You Know?"
     **Most Shopify stores have up to 40% low-quality email subscribers that never engage with their campaigns!** This translates to wasted marketing efforts and significantly reduced ROI.